 Understanding Your FMLA Rights

 Sometimes, uncontrollable life events can pull you away from your job responsibilities.
 For times when these events are related to illness, the federal government created the Family and Medical Leave Act (FMLA).
 The FMLA protects employees in the event of serious medical emergencies, allowing employees to take up to 12 unpaid weeks off from work to tend to a personal illness or to the long-term care of a family member.
 Unfortunately, the existence of such protections does not ensure that employers will abide by them.
 If your employer has denied your request for leave under the FMLA or you have been fired after taking your leave, come to the law offices of NachtLaw.
-From offices in Ann Arbor, Birmingham and Traverse City, we provide skilled representation for employees who have encountered legal problems related to the FMLA throughout Michigan.
+From offices in Ann Arbor, Birmingham and Traverse City, we provide skilled representation for employees who have encountered legal problems related to the FMLA throughout Michigan and Ohio.
 Contact our offices today to schedule a confidential consultation with one of our attorneys.

 Helping Employees At All Stages Of Their FMLA Matters